uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/README.md

 - [**About**](https://www.aapc-nz.org/about): learn about who is in the AAPC, what they do and who supports them.
 - [**Contact**](https://www.aapc-nz.org/contact): reach out to the AAPC with any questions, compliments, concerns, criticisms or requests for available pollen data.

+## Authentication / User Management

+Registered users are able to:

+- Change display name
+- Change display icon
+- Manage uploaded images
+- Change password
+- Deactivate account

+All users can register for an account on the website.
+As of currently, the site does not offer content unique to signed-in users in comparison to anonymous site visitors.

+By default, all newly registered users will have the basic `User` role.
+Users with the `Admin` role can assign a `Maintainer` (or an `Admin`) role to any user, which enables them to manage site content as outlined below:

-### Admins (project clients) & maintainers
+## Admins (Clients) & Site Maintainers

 In addition to above, admins and maintainers have the ability to:

-- create and delete pollen datasets
+- Create and delete pollen datasets.
-- create, edit and delete research projects
+- Publish, edit and delete research articles.
-- create, edit and delete external research articles
+- Publish, edit and delete external research articles.
-- create, edit and delete blog posts
+- Publish, edit and delete news blog posts.
-- create, edit and delete external media articles
+- Publish, edit and delete external news articles.
-- manage their account:
-  - change password
-  - change email
-  - change display name
-  - deactivate their account

 ## Website URL

-You can visit the website here: <https://aapc-nz.org/>
+Our website is hosted at <https://aapc-nz.org/>.

 ## Future Plans